Business Partner

 -

-Sales Representative: Here, the user can select a customer sales representative.
+Sales Representative: Select a customer sales representative.
 A sales representative is an employee set as such.

 -